 0patch is a microscopic solution for a huge security problem.

-It provides miniature patches of code (“micropatches”) to computers and other devices worldwide in order to fix software vulnerabilities in various, even closed source products.
+0patch delivers miniature patches of code (“micropatches”) to computers and other devices worldwide in order to fix software vulnerabilities in various, even closed source products.
 With 0patch, there are no reboots or downtime when patching and no fear that a huge official update will break production.

-Software patching becomes virtually imperceptible.Patches
+0patch makes software patching virtually imperceptible.Patches

 We are reinventing software patching.